Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Problem Definition and Related Works

 This work assumes that the conditional probability distribution is known \emph{a priori} and defined by a distinct probability mass or density function for $x \in \mathcal{X}$ (i.e., $x$ is a parameter of the distribution).
 We justify this assumption based on its broad application in the literature, as reviewed in Section~\ref{subsec:literature-review}.
 We consider it a reasonable extension of the usual stochastic optimization assumption for programs with exogenous uncertainty (i.e., random vectors with known probability distributions).

-For the sake of simplicity, we next discuss our reasoning, assuming that the random vector $\boldsymbol{\xi}$ is discrete and has finite support $\Xi$; the process is analogous for the continuous case.
-We write the DEP in the extensive form of Program~\eqref{Prog:basic}:
+For the sake of simplicity, we next discuss our reasoning assuming that the random vector $\boldsymbol{\xi}$ is discrete and has finite support $\Xi$; the process is analogous for the continuous case.
+We write the {\DEOP} in its extensive form (i.e., the deterministic equivalent of Program~\eqref{Prog:basic}):

 where $K$ is the set of realizations of $\boldsymbol{\xi}$ (i.e., the set of scenarios defined by the support $\Xi$).
 For each scenario $k \in K$, $q_k$, $h_k$, $T_k$, and~$W_k$ have appropriate dimensions, and $\xi_k^{\top} = (q_k^{\top},h_k^{\top},T_k,W_k)$.
 In addition, $p_k(x): \mathcal{X} \rightarrow [0,1]$ is a function returning the conditional probability of scenario $k \in K$ given the first-stage variables~$x$, in other words, $\boldsymbol{\xi}_x$ follows the probability distribution defined by $p_k(x)$ for every $k \in K$.
 We remark that scenarios in $\Xi \backslash \Xi_x$ have zero probability according to $p_k(x)$.